Family Feud: 1988–1995

 With ratings at all-time lows entering season six, which premiered in the fall of 1993, distributor All American Television told Mark Goodson Productions that if changes were not made to Feud, they would cease distributing the series at the end of the season in 1994.
 New company president Jonathan Goodson, who had taken over for his father Mark after his death from pancreatic cancer in 1992, began discussions with his producers to find a solution; switching hosts was one of the ideas, and bringing back Richard Dawson was frequently bandied about.

 Since the original series left the air in 1985, Dawson had largely remained out of the spotlight, save for his feature role as Damon Killian in the Arnold Schwarzenegger-led The Running Man in 1987.
-He had also started a relationship with a former Feud contestant, which led to Dawson becoming a father again as well as his second marriage, which occurred in 1991.
+He had also started a relationship with a former Feud contestant, whom he married and had a daughter with.
 When he was contacted by Goodson, Dawson did express some interest in perhaps taking his former position back, and the sides began to talk.

 This was a complete reversal of the position that Mark Goodson, who prior to his death had stood by Combs despite the struggles, had taken on Dawson when the series was in development in 1988.
-Remembering the acrimonious relationship that had developed between Dawson and the producers, Goodson had outright refused to consider the original Feud host for the revival.
+Remembering the acrimonious relationship that had developed between Dawson and the producers, including Goodson himself, Goodson had outright refused to consider the original Feud host for the revival.
 Many of the same staffers, including Felsher, were working on the current series as well and had not forgotten the trouble Dawson had caused.

-But with the program in danger of cancellation, and the desire to make any change necessary to stave it off, Combs was expendable and thus the decision to bring back his predecessor was finalized as production for the sixth season was concluding in the spring of 1994.
+But with the program in danger of cancellation, and the desire to make any change necessary to stave it off, Combs was deemed expendable and thus the decision to bring back his predecessor was finalized as production for the sixth season was concluding in the spring of 1994.
 Combs' last taping session saw him abruptly leave the stage at its conclusion and leave the studio without acknowledging anyone on his way out; two years later, he would commit suicide by hanging himself in a California hospital.

 With Dawson now on board, All American Television chose to renew Feud for at least one more year, and the seventh season debuted on September 12, 1994.
 A newer, more modern-looking set was built, some adjustments were made to the gameplay, and the show was expanded to an hour with the return of the Family Feud Challenge format; All American allowed affiliates to choose between airing the entire sixty minute program or the second half of the hour as a standalone.
 Dawson's return garnered some interest early on, but the ratings slipped once again and Feud was finally cancelled at the end of the seventh season.
 The last first-run episode aired on May 26, 1995, with reruns continuing until September 8.